 Route to Corin Dam and Stockyard Spur.
 This trail from Corin Dam to Mount Gingera is about 6 km longer and physically much more demanding

 Stay on Mount Franklin Road and head towards Pryor’s Hut.
 There is limited directional signage on this trail as you are following the management trail

 Pryor’s Hut with toilet in the back left of the image

 Back on the trail again after leaving Pryor’s Hut

-As you walk don the road you will come to a hairpin bend.
-You can just see the trail marker post in this image
+As you walk down the road you will come to a hairpin bend.
+You can just see the trail marker post in the centre of this image

 Trail marker onto Mount Gingera